top of page

 Therapies

-The LiveWell Program® is a behavioral health Guided Self-Care curriculum for people living with depression.
-It is strategically designed to teach people the skills they need to reduce their own symptoms and relapses of depression, and to live more meaningful, connected, and productive lives.
+The LiveWell Program® is a GUIDED SELF-CARE behavioral health curriculum strategically designed to empower people with the skills they need to reduce their own symptoms and relapses of depression, and to live more meaningful, connected, and productive lives.

 LiveWell Programs: At A Glance